 Ted Williams touched all of us New Englanders, regardless of age.

 Yet perhaps my lack of first-hand exposure allows me to examine his recent passing with a more clear, spiritually acute eye.
-As his children fight over the fate of his remains, and the corporal Kid remains in limbo, I think it’s important that we ask ourselves this question: Are the Sox better off now that Ted Williams is gone?
+As his children fight over the fate of his remains, and Williams remains in corporeal limbo, I think it’s important that we ask ourselves this question: Are the Sox better off now that Ted Williams is gone?

 You may find my premise obsequious in its optimism, or perversely macabre, perhaps a tad heretical.
 But hear me out.

 The numbers don’t lie.
 The seminal digits which should be flashing across the beleaguered eyes of Red Sox Nation this summer are “1918-2002”.
 Those are the years The Kid bestrode the Earth.
-However, these same dates also measure with excruciating accuracy the span of Boston’s World Series drought… Coincidence?
-If so, it’s a real doozie — even by the wacky standards of numerology.
+However, these same dates also measure with excruciating accuracy the span of Boston’s World Series drought.
+Coincidence?
+If so, it’s a genuine doozie — even by the wacky standards of numerology.

 Is it possible that Harry Frazee’s selling of Babe Ruth has been a mere front, a convenient explanation of Boston’s sad championship void thereafter?
 Shouldn’t we at least consider possible corollaries — namely, that until Ted Williams and his outsized, symbolically fraught persona joined the hereafter, his beloved Sox were cosmically doomed to underachieve?